shaileshjukaria/CompilerDesign/README.md

-# 🛠️ MyCompiler – A Simple Compiler Project in Python
+# 🛠️ MyCompiler – A Simple Compiler Project

 This project is a simple compiler built using Python and PLY (Python Lex-Yacc).
 It performs lexical analysis (tokenization), syntax analysis (parsing), and basic error handling for a simple custom language.